sjjsy/neronet/doc/notes_on_evaluation.md

 # Evaluation

 This document contains a summary of the evaluation principles and criteria as described by the course staff in MyCourses and our coach himself.

 ## Overview

 Points allocation:

-- 3x5p -- Work practices (coach)
+- 3x5p -- Work practices (coach) -- After each project review
-- 3x5p -- Progress (PO)
+- 3x5p -- Progress (PO) -- After each project review
-- 30p -- End result (coach + PO)
+- 30p -- End result (coach + PO) -- After the last project review
-- 4x0.5p -- EES participation:
+- 4x0.5p -- EES participation -- After each EES
 - 62p -- Total

-5p from progress or 13-15p from final results are given by the PO only if they **exceed expectations**.
+5p from progress and 13-15p from final results are given by the PO only if they **exceed expectations**.
 13-15p are given by the coach only if the project is both difficult and the results are **exemplary**.